 With sky-high business class rates and constantly changing prices for everything else.
-Delta SkyMiles have taken a lot of heat over the years.
-But don't write off your SkyMiles as worthless.
+Delta SkyMiles have taken a lot of heat over the years – but don't write them off as worthless just yet.
+No … quite the opposite.

 So let's go back to basics and show you how it works – and how to ensure you're getting the lowest rate you can.
 Whether you're a Thrifty Traveler Premium member trying to take advantage of a Delta SkyMiles flash sale in your inbox or just looking to use SkyMiles to book your next trip, use this guide to find and book the flights you want.